 A POSA would be motivated to modify the teachings of Rekow with the teachings of Vannier to replace Rekow's optical imaging technology with Vannier's spiral CT imaging technology for several reasons.
-EX-1003 ¶104.

-First, a POSA understood that both 3D optical image data and 3D volumetric data were used for modeling the complex and unique 3D geometry of medical devices, and Vannier expressly states that its objective was to demonstrate the feasibility of using spiral CT data for 3D image acquisition, display and segmentation of dental structures.
-EX-1011 p.561.
-While optical image data acquisition had long been applied in the dental arts due to its low cost, its ease of use, and its widespread availability, a POSA understood that optical image data represented a known and significant compromise in terms of data quality, level of detail and diagnostic value.
-Thus, a POSA would have been motivated to use spiral volumetric CT as it improved on these drawbacks.
 EX-1003 ¶105.

+First, a POSA understood that both 3D optical image data and 3D volumetric data were used for modeling the complex and unique 3D geometry of medical devices, and Vannier expressly states that its objective was to demonstrate the feasibility of using spiral CT data for 3D image acquisition, display and

 Second, a POSA understood that either surface scans or CT forms of 3D imaging allowed for the creation of custom prostheses across any clinical specialty.
-Indeed, Rekow states "[t]here are many applications that require the reproduction or fabrication of one of-a-kind parts of complex geometry... includ[ing] dental prostheses, in-the-ear hearing aid housings, molds or implants to replace damaged bones, etc." EX-1010 1:27-33; EX-1003 ¶106.
+Indeed, Rekow states "[t]here are many applications that require the reproduction or fabrication of one of-a-kind parts of complex geometry... includ[ing] dental prostheses, in-the-ear hearing aid housings, molds or implants to replace damaged bones, etc." EX-1010 1:27-33; EX-1003 ¶107.

 Further, a POSA would also be confident that using Vannier's volumetric 3D image data with Rekow's method of creating custom prostheses would be a success because it was simply replacing one known technology (3D optical data) with another known technology (3D volumetric data) for its intended purpose, creating a 3D model.
 Indeed, the commercial software disclosed in Vannier (ANALYZE) was itself capable of operating with either source of image data to create 3D models.
-EX-1020; EX-1003 ¶107.
+EX-1020; EX-1003 ¶108.